enyeartj/udacity-dand-dw-project/README.md

 Data cleaning and import were performed with [data.py](https://github.com/enyeartj/udacity-dand-dw-project/blob/master/data.py).

+Regular expressions and associated functions were used in both audit.py and data.py.
+These can be found in [osmREs.py](https://github.com/enyeartj/udacity-dand-dw-project/blob/master/osmREs.py).

 Exploration of the data was performed with [explore.py](https://github.com/enyeartj/udacity-dand-dw-project/blob/master/explore.py).

 The project report can be viewed here: